IBM/universal-connectors/filter-plugin/logstash-filter-pubsub-mysql-guardium/README.md

 - Configure the policies you require.
 See [policies](https://github.com/IBM/universal-connectors/tree/main/docs#policies) for more information.

-- To install this plug-in, you need to download the relevant plugin based on the version of the Guardium.
+- To install this plug-in, you need to download the relevant plug-in based on the version of the Guardium.
   1. For the Guardium 11.x, download [logstash-filter-pubsub-mysql-guardium-7.16.4.zip](https://github.com/IBM/universal-connectors/raw/main/filter-plugin/logstash-filter-pubsub-mysql-guardium/PubSubMySQLPackage/logstash-filter-pubsub-mysql-guardium-7.16.4.zip)
   2. For the Guardium 12.x, download the **logstash-filter-pubsub-mysql-guardium.zip** package from [Universal Connector release page](https://github.com/IBM/universal-connectors/releases) under Assets